 9.1.
 Operators shall have and enforce a policy on social justice.
 This policy shall comply with the minimum national requirements and with all ILO conventions relating to labor welfare and the UN Charter of Rights for Children.
-This policy shall ensure that all permanent employees and their families shall have access to potable water, food, housing.
+This policy shall ensure that all permanent employees and their families shall have access to potable water, food, and housing.

-Regional or other exception

-Operators who hire fewer than ten (10) persons for labor and those who operate under a state system that enforces social laws are not required to have such a policy.

 9.2.
 In cases where production is based on violation of human rights and clear cases of social injustice, including recent violation of indigenous land rights, that product cannot be declared as organic.